m-webster/codeDistancePYPI/README.md

 - BZDistMW: Python implementation of Brouwer-Zimmermann natively supporting CSS codes and multiple block representations of non-CSS quantum codes.
 - qubitserfBZ: wrapper to C library implementation of https://github.com/qubitserfed/Qubitserf

 ## Matching Bipartition/Meet in the Middle
 - qubitserfMM: wrapper to C library implementation of https://github.com/qubitserfed/Qubitserf
 - MeetMiddleMW: python implementation of algorithm set out in https://github.com/qiskit-community/qiskit-qec/blob/main/docs/tutorials/QEC_Framework_IEEE_2022.ipynb

+# Running Datasets from the Paper
+The datasets used in the paper are saved in the examples subfolder https://github.com/m-webster/codeDistancePYPI/tree/main/examples.
+As each dataset may have many codes/circuits, the recommended way to run these is via the batch script runTest.py (also within the examples subfolder).
+The distance-finding results for the data set are saved in a text file within the examples/results folder.
+For example, to find distances of the non-CSS codetables dataset using the QDistEvol function, open a terminal window, navigate/change directory to the examples folder then run the following command via a terminal:

+    python3 runTest.py --dataset codeTables --datafile QECC_sample.txt --method QDistEvol

 # Parameters for Distance-Finding Methods
 Here we lay out the main parameter settings used for various distance-finding methods: